 Another key reason behind London Investment is that its market is far more susceptible to highs and lows.
 Looking at any data such as employment or property prices London compared to a northern city is far more erratic.
 Even though over a long term period growth is relatively the same, other cities have far smoother trends of growth.
 But it is these Highs and Lows that allow investors and consultancies and obviously us to pick the right moment to sell properties at their most profitable, property yields are then far higher when the market is at its average rate, or even just selling the property for a short term profit.

 Employment- total employment is estimated to go from 396,800 in 2014, to 435,700 by 2025, which is equivalent to a 10% rise, but Greater London is set to rise by 404,000 new jobs in the same period, this means that 1 in every 10 new jobs will be based in the city.
 It is estimated that 20% of these new jobs will come from legal services, accounting, head office activities, management consultancy and other professional services.
 With these industries having the highest average salaries competition on property prices will continue to soar.
-In addition to this the huge demand for skilled labor such as carpenters or brick layers coupled with the huge increase in new construction work means London’s labor workforce can also compete in this competitive housing market.
+In addition to this, the huge demand for skilled labour such as carpenters or bricklayers coupled with the huge increase in new construction work means London’s labour workforce can also compete in this competitive housing market.

 The City of London operates with around 16,580 separate businesses with 2695 of these being in the finance and insurance sectors, 2 of the highest paid industries.

 In total London outstrips every City in the UK in its ‘Gross Value Added’ which is estimated at around £45 billion In the City of London, which is 3% of the UK’s total, and wider London accounts for about £334 billion or 22% of the UK’s total Gross Added Value.
 Whilst London is vastly superior in size to the rest of the UK’s economy, as an investor, there is still 78% of the UK’s economy to take advantage of if London is too expensive.